 Oxford Brookes is a leading modern university being the only UK university in the QS ranking of top 50 institutions under 50 years old.
 Additionally Oxford Brookes students have excellent employment prospects with 95% of Oxford Brookes students being in employment and/or further study within 6 months of graduating.

-The International Office and International Student Advisory Centre provide over 2,500 international students with support and guidance, to help you adjust to life on campus and take advantage of the countless facilities and opportunities that the university has to offer.
+The International Office and International Student Advice Team provide over 2,500 international students with support and guidance, to help you adjust to life on campus and take advantage of the countless facilities and opportunities that the university has to offer.
 Upon arrival, you will also be assigned your own personal academic advisor.

 The Brookes Bus